oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Example 1: SD-JWT {#example-1}

-In this example, the simplest SD-JWT is demonstrated.
+In this example, a simple SD-JWT is demonstrated.

 The Issuer is using the following input claim set: